mtulio/mtulio.labs/docs/articles/ocp-aws-local-zones-day-0.md

 - All the subnets should be tagged properly with the correct tag to be discovered by Ingress Controller
 - The LocalZone subnets **should** have the tag cluster to "unmanaged"
 - Local Zones do not support Nat Gateways, so there are two options for nodes on Local Zones to access the internet:
-  1) Use public subnet on Local Zone and map public IP (Machine spec).
-There are no security constraints here as the Security Group rules block all the access outside the VPC.
+  - 1) Use public subnet on Local Zone and map the public IP to the instance (Machine spec).
+There are no security constraints as the Security Group rules block all the access outside the VPC (default installation).
+The NLB has more unrestrictive rules on the security groups, so option 2 should be better until it is not improved.
-  2) Create the private subnet, associating the Local Zone subnet to the main zone's route table, then create the machine in the private subnet.
+  - 2) Create the private subnet, associating the Local Zones subnet to one parent region route table, then create the machine in the private subnet without mapping public IP.

 Tests performed: